CLI Commands

 routerly auth login [options]

---email <email>Your dashboard email address
+--email <email> | Your dashboard email address |

---alias <name>Name for this account (default: default)
+--alias <name> | Friendly name for this account |

-routerly auth logout
+routerly auth logout [alias]

-routerly auth logout [--alias <name>]
+routerly auth logout [alias]

-routerly auth list
+routerly auth ps

 List all saved accounts.

-routerly auth switch
+routerly auth switch <alias>

-routerly auth switch --alias <name>
+routerly auth switch <alias>

-routerly auth rename
+routerly auth rename <old-alias> <new-alias>

-routerly auth rename --alias <current> --new-alias <new>
+routerly auth rename <old-alias> <new-alias>

 routerly model